data-intellisense/project-sonic-log-prediction/README.md

 # SPE-GCS Machine Learning Challenge 2021

 ## How to use this repository:

 a) clone this repository

 b) create a 'data/las/' folder and store all .las files in the folder.
-The las or h5 files are too large to upload to github.
+The las files are too large to upload to github.

-c) run the load.py to create a .h5 file which stores the curves and data info
+c) run the load.py to create cleaned data files store in 'data/' folder.

-d) run data_explore.py to explore data and plot logs
+d) run main.py to train and predict.
+Default to select and train on 7 features.

-You can import plot_logs function from plot.py to plot the logs in your code!
-Plotly package needs to be installed to use the plot_logs function.
+You can import functions from plot.py and util.py for your own use.
+Install required library accordingly.

 ## Project blue-print and tasks